videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/interactive-live-streaming/handling-participants/invite-guest-on-stage.md

 ### Step 2: Requesting a Viewer to Join Livestream

-We have a Viewer list ready.
-Now, let us handle the click event for the Join Livestream button.

-We will be using `CHANGE_MODE_$participantId` as the topic for PubSub.
+Now, with the Viewer list in place, handle the click event for the "Join Livestream" button by utilizing `CHANGE_MODE_$participantId` as the topic for PubSub.

 ```js
 const participants = meeting.participants;